IBM/IBMInclusiveITLanguage/README.md

 <a name="out"></a>
 ## **What areas are you focusing on for inclusion?**
 The initial scope of this initiative is IT terminology that promotes racial and cultural bias.
-We will expand on this scope in the futire to address additional areas of diversity
+We will expand on this scope in the future to address non inclusive IT terms in other areas of diversity.

 <a name="out"></a>
 ## **Terminology matters: some Qs and As**